 LOCAL CREEK & WATERSHED GROUPS

 Get connected!
-Many volunteerled groups work year-round to protect local creeks and watershed lands.
+Many volunteerled groups work year-round to protect local creeks and watersh lands.
 They depend on dedicated East Bay residents like you.
-For opportunities and events, contact a group active in your backyard.
+For opportunities and events, contac a group active in your backyard

-OPEN SPACE
+PINOLE EL SOBRANTE RICHMOND

-Friends of Pinole Creek Watershed (FOPCW)

-Pinole Creek has a watershed of approximately 15 square miles and is some of the best steelhead habitat in the Bay Area.
+D r- hed ed r act d.
+PINOLE Friends of Pinole Creek Watershed (FOPCW) Pinole Creek has a watershed of approximately 15 square miles and is some of the best steelhead habitat in the Bay Area.
 Stretching from the San Pablo Bay up into the Briones hills, it includes the City of Pinole as well a large unincorporated area upstream where predominant land uses are agriculture and open space.
 FOPCW works to keep that watershed healthy and accessible.
 We hold community meetings twice a year and regular volunteer events to help improve the health of the creek and the habitat for local species.
+Typical volunteer projects include creek cleanups, EL SOBRANTE SPAWNERS - San Pablo Neighbors Education and Restoration Society The mission of SPAWNERS is to protect the San Pablo Creek Watershed and inspire community appreciation and stewardship through advocacy, education, and habitat restoration.
+Volunteer work parties are held every 3rd Saturday in El Sobrante, 9:30am-noon.
+Join us at one of our riparian habitat restoration sites to learn about native ecosystems, plant native plants, remove invasive ones, and more!
+Location changes monthly.
+Learn more at: www.spawners. org or contact: Helen Fitanides, The Watershed Project The mission of the Watershed Project is to inspire Bay Area communities to understand, appreciate, and protect our local watersheds.
+Volunteer workdays are every 2nd Saturday on the Richmond Greenway, 10am-1pm.
+Please join us in our garden and enjoy being out in nature on the Richmond Greenway for our monthly Second Saturday event.
+We plant and tend to unique Low Impact Design projects that not only construct beautiful park landscapes but also filter pollutants out of stormwater.
+The Watershed Project assists in hosting many Coastal Clean-up Day events in Alameda and Contra Costa Counties.

-Typical volunteer projects include creek cleanups, habitat restoration, wildlife monitoring, and educational activities.
+habitat restoration, wildlife monitoring, and educational activities. helen@thewatershedproject.org Learn more at Thewatershedproject.org or Contact Paula White,

+dproject.org or Contact Paula White, paula@thewatershedproject.org.

+OPEN SPACE

+RESERVOIRS

-Learn more at www.FriendsOfPinoleCreek.org.
+Learn more at: